-In the God-given dream of Nebuchadnezzar, emperor of Babylon, which was interpreted by the prophet Daniel, we have revealed from God an overview of world history touching the four major empires of the Middle East, portrayed in a giant statue.
+In the God-given dream of Nebuchadnezzar, emperor of Babylon, which was interpreted by the prophet Daniel, God revealed to man an overview of world history touching the four major empires of the Middle East, portrayed in a giant statue.
 The last empire mentioned is the statue’s legs of iron terminating in ten kingdoms that were part iron and part clay.
-This is evidently the Roman Empire, for it fits the description and chronology of the succession of empires in the dream—from the Babylonian to the Medo-Persian to the Grecian to the Roman (Daniel 2:1,31-451).
+This is evidently the Roman Empire, for it fits the description and chronology of the succession of empires in the dream—from the Babylonian to the Medo-Persian to the Grecian to the Roman (Daniel 2:1, 31-45).

 It is also written of the Messiah: “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
 The zeal of the Lord of hosts will perform this” (Isaiah 9:6-7).